johnsonandjohnson/Bodiless-JS/packages/bodiless-organisms/doc/Tout.md

 # Tout Component

-Tout, sometimes called a taco or a tile,  is a group of content which typically features a less than full size image alongside supporting content or a call to action (CTA).
+Tout, sometimes called a taco or a tile or a card,  is a group of content which typically features a less than full size image alongside supporting content or a call to action (CTA).
 Touts are commonly used on websites to call out or offer something to the site visitor.
 The tout component allows